poulson/Clique/_sources/numeric/factorization.txt

       :math:`m \times n`, then the associated node has :math:`n` vertices and the lower structure is of size :math:`m-n`.

-   .. cpp:member:: mutable Matrix<T> work
+   .. cpp:member:: Matrix<T> diag

-      Used for temporary results during operations with this frontal matrix.
+      Stores the diagonal of the frontal matrix after factorization.

 .. cpp:type:: struct DistSymmFront<T>

-   .. cpp:member:: mutable DistMatrix<T,VC,STAR> front1dL
+   .. cpp:member:: DistMatrix<T,VC,STAR> front1dL
+   .. cpp:member:: DistMatrix<T> front2dL

-      The left half of a frontal matrix in a 1D distribution.
-If `front1dL` is :math:`m \times n`, then the associated node has :math:`n` vertices and the lower structure is of size :math:`m-n`.
+      The left half of a frontal matrix in a 1D/2D distribution.
+      If `front1dL`/`front2dL` is :math:`m \times n`, then the associated node has :math:`n` vertices and the lower structure is of size :math:`m-n`.

-   .. cpp:member:: mutable DistMatrix<T,VC,STAR> work1d

-      Used for temporary results which are in a 1D distribution.

-   .. cpp:member:: mutable DistMatrix<T> front2dL

-      The left half of a frontal matrix in a 2D distribution.

-   .. cpp:member:: mutable DistMatrix<T> work2d

-      Used for temporary results which are in a 2D distribution.

-   .. cpp:member:: DistMatrix<T,VC,STAR> diag
+   .. cpp:member:: DistMatrix<T,VC,STAR> diag1d

-      Used for storing the diagonal of the frontal matrix.
+      Stores the diagonal of the frontal matrix after factorization.

 .. cpp:type:: enum SymmFrontType